Women lead 2025-DUSU poll battle, bring menstrual leave, safer campuses to centrestage | Education

 Anjali, who is in the race for president fielded by the left-wing coalition, Students' Federation of India (SFI)-All India Students' Association (AISA), said she got drawn into politics after joining a protest against the construction of a commercial high-rise on the university land. ''Coming to DU was a step towards freedom and autonomy.
 At a protest I joined in my second year, I met people from AISA and realised that when we see issues in our surroundings and know who is responsible, we must fight,'' she told PTI.

 Anjali, who is a student at the Indraprastha College for Women and hails from Tajpur village in Bihar's Gaya district said her organisation continues to guide her approach to campus politics.
-In contrast, the RSS-affiliated Akhil Bharatiya Vidyarthi Parishad (ABVP) nominated Aryan Maan as its presidential candidate.
+In contrast, the RSS-affiliated Akhil Bharatiya Vidyarthi Parishad (ABVP) has nominated Aryan Maan, who hails from Bahadurgarh in Haryana and is pursuing Library Science at Delhi University.
+He graduated from Hansraj College.

+Maan, who has been active in student movements against fee hikes and in support of sports infrastructure, said his inspiration to contest comes from ABVP's ''year-round activism'' and his belief that student politics must go beyond elections.

+''My vision is to make Delhi University a more inclusive, student-friendly and globally competitive institution.
+If elected, I want to ensure affordable and safe transportation through subsidised metro passes, universal digital access with free Wi-Fi and better hostel facilities for the growing student population,'' he told PTI.

+He also pledged to focus on sports infrastructure, accessibility audits for students with disabilities and increased research support.
+On the rollout of the four-year undergraduate programme, Maan said he would push for new hostels, classrooms and expanded libraries, particularly in the east and west campuses.

+Calling money and muscle power a ''blot'' on student politics, he stressed that ABVP would continue to promote issue-based campaigning. ''If elected, I will ensure more democratic practices by strengthening feedback mechanisms, holding student-parliament style sessions, and making decision-making transparent.
+Our goal is to make DU's student politics a model where ideas, not money, decide elections,'' he said.

-The Rashtriya Swayamsevak Sangh (RSS) backed panel has promised subsidised health insurance, free Wi-Fi, upgraded sports facilities, and financial support for final-year research scholars.
-Maan said the ABVP aims to make Delhi University a ''premier global institution'' through its reforms.
-With two women in the fray for president spot, this year's DUSU elections appear to be widening the conversation on what student politics should stand for signalling a shift from the traditional rhetoric of muscle power to the everyday realities of student life.
+With two women in the fray and ABVP pitching a reform-focused campaign, the 2025 DUSU polls appear set to widen the conversation on what student politics should stand for -- shifting the narrative from muscle power towards the everyday realities of campus life.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)